Research output per year

 BA English (Oxford University, 2008)

-On the BA English, I teach the first-year module Constructing the Classics, and in the second year Victorian Literature.
-For the BA English & History I teach nineteenth-century historical fiction in the second year, and the final-year module on colonial and postcolonial India.
-On the MA in Children's Literature, I teach World Literature for Children, 1880-1950, as part of the component on genre and form.
+On the BA English, I teach the first-year module Questioning the Canon, and in the second year a medical humanities course, Romantic & Victorian Bodies.
+On the MA in Children's Literature, I teach World Literature for Children, 1880-1950, as part of the component on Form & Genre.
+I also contribute sessions on the history of reading, and decolonizing archives, to our MA course Archives.

-I would be pleased to hear from any prospective PhD students planning to work on Victorian literature, especially in connection with Asia and the British Empire, or in book history, the history of reading or history of translation.
+I would be pleased to hear from any prospective PhD students planning to work on Victorian literature (including Kipling), especially in connection with Asia and the British Empire, or in book history, the history of reading or history of translation.

 Twitter: @sikandar_bubb